-Before engaging a registered agent, get acquainted with how their ‘change of agent’ process works before signing on.
+Before engaging a U.S. registered agent, get acquainted with how their ‘change of agent’ process works before signing on.
 Some – but not all – registered agent companies will make the switch easier for you by preparing and filing the required paperwork at no extra cost.
-Some companies will even offer the convenience of initiating a Limited Power of Attorney so they can sign off on all of the change of agent forms, saving you time.
+Some companies will even offer the convenience of initiating a Limited Power of Attorney so they can sign off on all the change of agent forms, saving you time.

 Alternatively, some providers may not absorb the cost of filing the change with each state and pass those fees on to you, which could potentially wipe out any savings you were expecting with making the switch to a new agent.

 Learn more about our professional Registered Agent Services and start getting the service you deserve.

 First and foremost, you will want to check that the service provider offers statutory representation services in all of the states/jurisdictions where your company does business, or plans to do business in the future.

 Beyond satisfying the registered agent legal requirement, scope out what other services are available to help manage your entities and stay in compliance.
 Does your prospective service provider offer filing services to restore your entity’s good standing?
 Can they file annual/periodic reports or legalise/authenticate documents for international transactions?
 Depending on the nature of your business, it can save significant time and money to work with one provider who covers a wide range of these corporate services beyond acting as your registered agent.

 When you are managing multiple companies, you want an easy way to keep track of critical government communications and any service of process.
 Check whether a registered agent service company offers a robust entity management system that will help you stay on top of annual report, and other important deadlines.
 Is it offered free of charge as part of your statutory representation service or is there an additional fee for access?